prebid/prebid.github.io/dev-docs/conditional-ad-units.md

 How this works:

-1. Users with a screen width of 767px and under will cause the third mediaQuery to fire.
+1. Users with a screen width of 767px and under will cause the third media query to fire.
-1. This rule puts "phone" into the label array and a list of sizes into sizesSupported
+1. This rule puts "phone" into the label array and a list of sizes into `sizesSupported`
 1. Then the AdUnit is processed:
     1. The first bid doesn't have any conditional logic, so is present in every auction.
     1. The second bid requires that "phone" be present in the label array, otherwise it won't be part of the auction.

 ## Use case: What if some bidders have different parameters for different devices?

-For reporting and targeting purposes, Publishers and SSPs sometimes break out different 'placements' for different platforms.
+For reporting and targeting purposes, Publishers and SSPs sometimes break out different inventory structures for different platforms.

 For instance, say that a given bidder wants to define different placements for different devices according to this table: